vseryakov/backendjs/README.md

 To make an API appliance by using the backendjs on the AWS instance as user ec2-user with the backend in the user home

-- start new AWS instance via AWS console, use Amazon Linux or CentOS 6
+- start new AWS instance via AWS console, use Amazon Linux
 - login as `ec2-user`
 - install commands